OlhaZubko/Test-Documentation-Examples/README.md

 # Test Documentation Examples
-There are list of different testing docs examples:
+There is the list of different testing docs examples:
 - BDD Scenarios
 - Test Cases